ryanadamczyk/ryanadamczyk.github.io/_posts/2024-09-11-homelab-setup.md

 ## Hardware and Software
 To start my HomeLab I picked up a 12th generation Intel NUC (NUC12WSKi7) on eBay barebones for $535.
-On the NUC I decided to run Promox VE 8.0.3.
+On the NUC I decided to run Proxmox VE 8.0.3.
 Inside the NUC I have:

     16 Core i7-1260P CPU